 How to understand your risk

-Here are other factors that the CDC says you should consider if you are planning on gathering with people outside of your household for the holidays:
+If you are planning on gathering with people outside of your household for the holidays, you should consider:

 - Community levels of COVID-19